nilcons/tag-game/README.md

 # tag-game
-Simple tag game in Haskell
+Simple tag game written in Haskell with Gloss